tylermaginnis/ARM7DTMIEMULATOR/README.md

 - **RSC**: Reverse Subtract with Carry - Subtracts a register from another register, including the carry flag, and stores the result in a destination register.
 - **MUL**: Multiply - Multiplies two registers and stores the result in a destination register.
 - **MLA**: Multiply and Add - Multiplies two registers, adds a third register, and stores the result in a destination register.
+- **UMULL**: Unsigned Multiply Long - Multiplies two registers and stores the 64-bit result in two consecutive registers.
+- **UMLAL**: Unsigned Multiply Long Accumulate - Multiplies two registers, adds the result to a third register, and stores the 64-bit result in two consecutive registers.

 ## MOV Test Cases